JG Yuruguay music

 For “My Sex,” he takes it one step further.
 The clip isn’t for sale; it sits as the coda to Hypnosée Concrète / My Sex, resurfacing Ultravox for anyone who makes it to the end.
 All his Bandcamp releases come with free downloads, always.
 The only thing he asks in return is a bit of intentional attention: you have to sign up for his Bandcamp mailing list.
 Maybe only a few dozen people will ever notice the Ultravox tribute, but that’s the point.
 It’s a small stand against enshittification—you opt in once, and the song arrives without a feed attached.
 It’s not a growth strategy.
 It’s just how he sleeps at night.

-Underneath the music and the modelling work, JG has been trying something that sounds like science fiction but isn’t: building a high-fidelity digital twin of his own face.
-The industrial logic is simple.
-As a model, his physical body is a single-use asset.
-If he isn’t in a studio in Tokyo, he isn’t earning.
-A convincing clone could, in theory, work while he sleeps.
+Under the music and modelling work, JG has been trying something that sounds like science fiction but isn’t: building a convincing on‑screen double of his own face.
+The logic is simple enough.
+As a model, his body only earns when he’s physically in a room in Tokyo.
+If a usable copy could handle some of that, in theory it could work while he sleeps.

-On paper, it’s a survival strategy.
-A perfect twin could perform in ten clips a day, speak multiple languages, and maintain a 24/7 presence without JG ever having to leave his apartment in Nishinomiya.
-In a market that is already quietly pivoting toward AI-generated safety, he is trying to automate himself before the industry does it for him, so that if anyone gets paid for a “better” version of his face, it’s him.
+On paper, it looks like a way to stay afloat.
+A good enough double could show up in ten clips a day, switch languages, and sit on feeds around the clock without him leaving his apartment in Nishinomiya.
+In a market already leaning toward AI‑generated “safe” faces, he’s trying to automate himself before the industry does it without him, so that if anyone gets paid for a cleaner version of his image, it’s at least meant to be him.

-The problem is that the technology—and the bias inside it—isn’t on his side.
-Off-the-shelf models keep trying to improve him.
-The neutral, closed-mouth expression is replaced with a wide commercial grin, small asymmetries get smoothed out, his cheeks shift, and the slightly sharp, tired look in his eyes is replaced with something more generic.
-The more he trains the system, the more it insists on “fixing” the very biometric locks that make him recognisably himself, and that agencies still quietly rely on to distinguish him from a stock asset.
+The problem is that the tools, and the bias built into them, keep pushing back.
+Off‑the‑shelf models won’t leave him alone.
+The neutral, closed‑mouth look turns into a wide studio smile, small asymmetries get ironed out, his cheeks shift, and the slightly sharp, tired eyes get swapped for something more generic.
+The more material he feeds in, the more the system tries to “fix” the very details agents still rely on to tell him apart from a stock shot.

-What started as a practical experiment has turned into a quiet tragedy.
-Every almost-right render deletes a bit more friction.
-The clone looks employable, brand-safe, and algorithm-friendly—but less and less like JG.
-The digital twin was meant to buy him time and freedom.
-Instead, it keeps coming back as a toothy stranger, proof that the machine would rather have a smoothed-out statistic than the actual person.
+What started as a practical test has slid into something sadder.
+Each almost‑right render strips away a bit more texture.
+The copy looks employable, brand‑safe, and easy for an algorithm to file—but a little less like JG every time.
+The double was supposed to buy him time and room to breathe.
+Instead it keeps coming back as a grinning stranger, a reminder that the machine would rather have a tidy number than a specific person.

-Around these failed clones, another project has grown: The Static Inside.
-The title refers both to a screenplay and to an ongoing archival experiment that circles the same problem from different angles.
-On the surface, the script is a slow-burn story about a Japanese model whose image spreads faster than his real self can keep up, warped and copied until he starts to feel like his own fan service.
-In the script, the Android version of JG is the fully compliant outline of that fan service—a useful, frictionless stand-in built to do the things the real one keeps hesitating to do for agencies and strangers alike.
+Out of these bad copies, another project has grown: The Static Inside.
+The title covers both a screenplay and an ongoing archive that circle the same problem from different sides.
+On the surface, the script follows a Japanese model whose image moves faster than he does, duplicated and stretched until he starts to feel like his own fan service.
+In that story, the Android version of JG is the neat outline of that fan service—a smooth stand‑in built to say yes where the real one hesitates with agencies and strangers.

-The story is loosely adapted from the internet “scandal” covered on the Identity page, but it isn’t a courtroom reconstruction.
-It uses the incident—and the endless, thirsty commentary that followed—as raw material for something else: a study of consent, boundaries, and what it means to live in a world where your face is public property and your private moments are always one bad decision away from becoming content.
-At one point, the sentient model goes looking for his “creator” and finds, instead of a god, a tired guy at a laptop in Nishinomiya, which turns digital creationism into a small, human joke and leaves him haunted by his own data.
+The script is loosely drawn from the park incident covered on the Identity page, but it’s not trying to be a court record.
+It uses that night, and the thirsty commentary that followed, as material for something else: a look at consent, boundaries, and what it feels like when your face is public while your private life is always one bad choice away from becoming content.
+At one point, the Android goes looking for his “creator” and finds, not a god, but a tired man at a laptop in Nishinomiya.
+It turns the whole idea of digital creation into a small, human joke and leaves the character stuck with the knowledge that his life runs on someone else’s keyboard.

-By the time of this project, Jae-Geun is, in my view, still basically straight.
-He has a long-term relationship with a woman and a very recent history of stumbling into men-for-men spaces more out of curiosity and loneliness than identity politics.
-The archive reflects that awkward timing: the queer rumours arrived before he ever had time to decide what, if anything, he wanted to call himself.
+By the time of this project, Jae‑Geun is, in my view, still basically straight.
+He has a long‑term relationship with a woman and a very recent habit of wandering into men‑for‑men spaces more out of curiosity and loneliness than any clear label.
+The archive reflects that timing: the rumours turned up before he’d even had time to decide what, if anything, he wanted to call himself.

-When we screen the script in seminars, someone always asks the same polite question in slightly different words: is this his way of finally confirming what happened in the park.
-My official answer is that the archive still maintains its “neither confirm nor deny” stance.
-Off the record, I find the whole manoeuvre funny.
-The other imprint manager and I told him, very firmly, not to go online and say the word everyone was circling.
-So he wrote an Android instead—a perfect, compliant version of himself who does the act, enjoys it, and never has to argue with the comments.
-It’s a sideways admission that lets the real Jae-Geun keep both his plausible deniability and his sense of humour.
+When we show the script in seminars, someone always asks some version of the same question: is this finally his way of confirming what happened in the park.
+On the record, the archive keeps its “neither confirm nor deny” line.
+Off the record, I find the move darkly funny.
+The other imprint manager and I told him, very clearly, not to go online and type the word everyone was circling.
+So he wrote an Android instead—a compliant version of himself who goes through with it, enjoys it, and never has to argue with the comments.
+It’s a sideways admission that lets the real Jae‑Geun keep both his deniability and his sense of humour.

-In parallel, Vivian Zito, an archivist and film fellow at NYU Tisch, has developed a research project under the same umbrella.
-She uses JG as a case study in what she calls the “batch render” problem: in a grid of AI outputs, the person you’re actually trying to represent ends up as one more almost-right face in a 4×4 collage of near misses.
-The main character is there, but he’s trapped in a crowd of slightly wrong versions of himself.
+In parallel, Vivian Zito, an archivist and film fellow at NYU Tisch, has built a research project under the same umbrella.
+She uses JG as an example of what she calls the “batch render” problem: in a grid of AI images, the person you’re trying to show up ends up as one more almost‑right face in a 4×4 of near misses.
+The real subject is there, but buried among slightly wrong versions of himself.

-Together, we’ve stopped treating those bad images as disposable.
-The wrong teeth, the wrong smile, the wrong eyes—all of it gets saved, tagged, and filed.
-Instead of being deleted, the failures become evidence that the system hasn’t fully captured him yet.
-Each near miss marks the gap between the archive and the man on the bike, between what the machine wants him to be and what he actually is.
+We’ve stopped throwing those wrong faces away.
+The off teeth, the wrong smile, the shifted eyes—all of it gets saved, tagged, and filed.
+Instead of being deleted, the failures stand as proof that the system still hasn’t pinned him down.
+Each near miss marks the space between the files and the man on the bike, between what the software keeps trying to turn him into and the person who actually has to live with it.

-There’s an intimacy gap running through all of this sexual experimentation.
-The Port Trinity managers (myself included) were not thrilled about spelling it out, but Jae-Geun was very clear that if he’s going to talk about it in public, it should live in the archive as well.
-Last October, during a Q&A at NYU Tisch, he finally stopped letting everyone else guess and put it in his own words.
+There’s an intimacy gap running through all of this.
+The Port Trinity managers (myself included) weren’t thrilled about spelling it out, but Jae‑Geun was clear: if he’s going to talk about this side of his life in public, it has to live in the archive too.
+Last October, during a Q&A at NYU Tisch, he stopped dodging and put it plainly.
 What follows is a lightly tidied transcript, used here with his blessing.

 “I’ve kind of figured out there’s this middle lane I’m actually fine in.
 I like the heat and the closeness with some guys I like, you know?
 The quiet work, the giving and the receiving before everybody starts throwing labels around.
 Mouths, hands, the shared breath... that part makes sense to me.